scalar/scalar/documentation/integrations/dotnet.md

 ### Assets

-By default, Scalar uses local assets to render the UI.
-If you prefer to load assets from a CDN, you can set the `CdnUrl` property to specify the CDN path.
+Scalar uses local assets by default to render the UI.
+To load assets from a CDN or a different location, specify the `CdnUrl` property:

 ```csharp
 app.MapScalarApiReference(options =>